-- Lowering the vehicle with a non-Honda suspension kit that significantly reduces ground clearance can allow the undercarriage to hit speed bumps or other raised objects, which could cause the airbags to deploy. - Raising your vehicle with a non-Honda suspension kit can affect the handling and stability.
+- Lowering the vehicle with a non-Honda suspension kit that significantly reduces ground clearance can allow the undercarriage to hit speed bumps or other raised objects, which could cause the airbags to deploy. - Raising your vehicle with a non-Honda suspension kit can affect the handling, stability, and reliability.

-- Non-Honda wheels, because they are a universal design, can cause excessive stress on suspension components, and are not compatible with the tire pressure monitoring system (TPMS). - Larger or smaller wheels and tires can interfere with the operation of your vehicle's anti-lock brakes and other systems. - Modifying your steering wheel or any other part of your vehicle's safety features can make the systems ineffective.
+- Non-Honda wheels, because they are a universal design, can cause excessive stress on suspension components and will not be compatible with the tire pressure monitoring system (TPMS). - Larger or smaller wheels and tires can interfere with the operation of vour vehicle's anti-lock brakes and other systems. - Modifying your steering wheel or any other part of your vehicle's safety features can make the systems ineffective.